Eliminating the Hidden Cost of Zone Management in ZNS SSDs: S ilent ZNS : Flexible Zone Allocation

-\SubParagraphno{Chunk availability} constraint ensures a chunk is available to be (re-)allocated by checking if either of $a_n = 0$ and $a_n = 3$ satisfy.
-This constraint forces \( c_n \) to be 0 if chunk \( n \) is not in an available state:
+\SubParagraphno{Hchunk availability} The availability constraint ensures that only available (i.e., $a_n \in \{0,3\}$) chunks can be selected.
+In the implementation, unavailable chunks are excluded by fixing their decision variables to zero:

-\SubParagraphno{Chunk selection} constraint ensures that each zone is allocated fixed number of chunks $Z$.
-ZNS standard requires for each zone to have equal fixed size.
-Therefore, the total number of selected chunks must add up to $Z$.
+\SubParagraphno{Hchunk selection} This constraint ensures that each zone is allocated a fixed number of chunks $Z$.
+The ZNS standard requires each zone to have equal size; therefore, the total number of selected chunks must equal $Z$:

-\SubParagraphno{Zone parallelism} We define $G$ as a measure of device parallelism by specifying how many chunks should be selected from each LUN.
-A zone makes the most use of the SSD's parallelism if the chunks are evenly distributed across LUNs (i.e., $G = Z / L$).
-This ensures that for every LUN \( l \), the number of selected chunks is exactly \( G \). \( g_l \in \{0,1\}^N \) represents the membership of chunks in group \( l \) where, \( g_l[n] = 1 \) if chunk \( n \) belongs to LUN \( l \).

-With these constraints, the chunk-based mapping strategy provides flexibility in determining the granularity of the zone storage element, which in turn, allows for dynamic adjustment of the parallelism constraint.
-The selected chunks don't always have to be evenly distributed across LUNs.
-For instance, the parallelism requirement can be relaxed to provide more wear-leveling benefits, especially when the allocator cannot find blocks that simultaneously optimize for both wear and parallelism.
+\SubParagraphno{Zone parallelism} To ensure that the zone meets parallelism requirements, we introduce binary variables \( s_l \in \{0,1\} \), which indicate whether LUN \( l \) participates in constructing the zone. \( s_l = 1 \) means that LUN is active and \( l \) contributes at least one chunk, while \( s_l = 0 \) means it is not active.
+To ensure sufficient parallelism, at least \(L_{\min}\) LUNs must contribute to zone: